-a job, taking on a caring role, becoming pregnant, separating from
+losing a job, taking on a caring role, becoming pregnant,

 If you have borrowed more money than you can repay, or you have

-built up rent or fuel bills that you cannot afford to pay back,
+built up rent or fuel bills that you are struggling to pay,

 then you must take steps to sort things out.